apache/jackrabbit-site/src/site/markdown/index.md

 ## Apache Jackrabbit News

+#### May 9th, 2022: Apache Jackrabbit 2.14.x deprecated
+The Apache Jackrabbit Team has decided to drop support and deprecate the 2.14 branch of Apache Jackrabbit.
+Branch, tags and releases will still be available for future references, but will not show up on the download page anymore.
+Users are encouraged to upgrade to the latest stable versions (2.20 for Java 8, Java 7 is not supported anymore).

 #### March 26th, 2022: Apache Jackrabbit FileVault Package Maven Plugin 1.3.0 released
 Jackrabbit FileVault Package Maven Plugin 1.3.0 is current stable release of the package Maven Plugin.
 See the [downloads](downloads.html#vltplg) page for more details.